 - Avoid the use of drugs or alcohol as a means of coping with stress.

-- Acupuncture and Chinese Medicine can help with stress and studies have shown that it is better than medication and equal to talk therapy in its effect
+- Acupuncture and Chinese Medicine can help with stress and studies have shown that it is as effective as some medication and equal to talk therapy in its effect. ( http://doi.org/10.1371/journal.pumed.1001518)

-- There are natural medicines that can help you deal with the affects of stress and please talk to a qualified healthcare professional how best these can help and what to use.
+- There are natural medicines that may assist you deal with the effects of stress and please talk to a qualified healthcare professional how best these can help and what to use.
 Do not self prescribe ever.

 How do I know if I need help?